 All dried fruits contain very good amounts of magnesium, which in itself stimulates bowel movements.

-This other page talks about Prune Juice for Constipation and Other Health Benefits.
+Read more about Prune Juice for Constipation and Other Health Benefits.

 How about prune juice for constipation?
 Read the following article to find out how you can benefit from prunes and prune juice.